vanilla/ebi/README.md

 #### Pass Data Using `bi-with`???

-If you want to pass data other than the current context into a component you use the `with` attribute.
+If you want to pass data other than the current context into a component you use the `bi-with` attribute.

 ```html
 <div class="post post-commment" bi-component="Comment">